-- Laser jammers receive the police laser gun beam, and transmit back a pattern of light that causes the police officer to receive a “no speed” reading or an error for up to 10 seconds.
+- Laser jammers receive the police laser gun beam and transmit back a light pattern that causes the police officer to receive a “no speed” reading or an error for up to 10 seconds.

 - Laser jammers must have a clear, unobstructed view of the road ahead.